-The erratic advance and retreat of Ebola in 2014-15 prompts a reflection on the spread of plague during its last visitations.
-The first named casualty of the last outbreak in London died in the low-income and densely populated parish of St. Giles-in-the-Fields, located to the northwest of the old walled city, on Christmas Eve 1664 (Moote and Moote 2006).
+Unlike COVID-19, Ebola did not spread through casual contact or close physical proximity to others; it required direct contact with the bodily fluids of an infected person.
+This made it easier to contain.
+Ebola's erratic advance and retreat in 2014-15 prompts a reflection on the spread of plague during its last visitations.
+The first named casualty of the last outbreak in London died in the low-income and densely populated parish of St. Giles-inthe-Fields, located to the northwest of the old walled city, on Christmas Eve 1664 (Moote and Moote 2006).
 This case raises two issues.
 First, it was claimed at the time that there was an apparent gap in plague deaths between then and 9 February 1665 and thereafter until 22 April 1665.
-Was the long hiatus between the first death due to 'a hard frost which set in this winter and continued till March 1665; when its virulence was revived by the advance of the spring' (Noorthhouk 1773: 217)?
-Or was it due to people concealing the truth from the officials responsible for recording the data, 'as people were very loth at first to have neighbours believe their houses were infected, by money, or by other means they procured the dead to be returned as dying of other distempers' (Harvey 1769: 439)?
+Was the long hiatus between the first death due to 'a hard frost which set in this winter and continued till March 1665; when its virulence was revived by the advance of the spring' (Noorthhouk 1773, p.
+217)?
+Or was it due to people concealing the truth from the officials responsible for recording the data, 'as people were very loth at first to have neighbours believe their houses were infected, by money, or by other means they procured the dead to be returned as dying of other distempers' (Harvey 1769, p.
+439)?
 The London Bills of Mortality, a weekly record of deaths by cause, have always been considered a useful but fallible source on the demography of the plague.
 That is why the attempt by Cummins et al. (2015) to track London's last plague epidemics over time and across parishes supplements what can be safely inferred from the bills with burial data from surviving parish registers.

 The second is the location of the deaths.
-A contemporary described the London outbreaks of 1603 to 1636 as beginning 'the first time by a surfeit in White Chapell, the second time, by Seamen, about the same place, the third by reason of rotten mutton at Stepney, the fourth with a packet of carpets from Turkey, the fifth with a Dogge that come over from Amsterdam' (cited in Brett-

-James 1935: 205).
-The London apothecary William Boghurst 12 (1894: 26), however, noted that 'the Plague hath put itself forth in St. Giles's, St. Clement's, St. Paul's, Covent Garden, and St. Martin's this 3 or 4 years, as I have been certainly informed by the people themselves that had it in their houses in those Parishes'.
-This suggests a combination of local and exogenous factors, as does Payne's introduction to Boghurst (1894: xiv-xv), although the consensus on London's last epidemics is that 'the plague is never originally bred with us but always brought accidentally from abroad' (Harvey 1769).
+A contemporary described the London outbreaks of 1603 to 1636 as beginning 'the first time by a surfeit in White Chapell, the second time, by Seamen, about the same place, the third by reason of rotten mutton at Stepney, the fourth with a packet of carpets from Turkey, the fifth with a Dogge that come over from Amsterdam' (cited in Brett-James 1935: 205).
+The London apothecary William Boghurst14 (1894, p.
+26), however, noted that 'the Plague hath put itself forth in St. Giles's, St. Clement's, St. Paul's, Covent Garden, and St. Martin's this 3 or 4 years, as I have beene certainly informed by the people themselves that had it in their houses in those Parishes'.
+This suggests a combination of local and exogenous factors, as does Payne's introduction to Boghurst (1894, pp. xiv-xv), although the consensus on London's last epidemics is that 'the plague is never originally bred with us but always brought accidentally from abroad' (Harvey 1769).